vic-ma/howtodismantle.github.io/_posts/2024-02-13-Dismantle-the-smart.click-button-How-to-build-an-order-and-alert-system-with-a-narrowband-IoT-button.md

 ![image](/assets/2024-02-13/070.png)

 The second script we need is a timer script to display the elapsed time.
+It is executed every second and generates the wel formatted elapsed time text.

 1. We do it only if the alarm is active
 2. We translate the start time, that is stored in he variable list, to a real date
-3. We substract the alarm datetime from the current datetime and format it correctly to minutes and seconds.
+3. We substract the alarm datetime from the current datetime and format it correctly to minutes and seconds and apply the result to the corresponding text box.

 The actual time calculation (translating it into a datetime first, calculcate and then translate back) is discussed in a different article

 ![image](/assets/2024-02-13/080.png)

-## result and conclusion
+## Result and conclusion

 Here's the final resualt how it looks like whe the button is pushed and a message is coming in.
 You also see the second part of the process when the second message is coming in to switch the alarm off.